 Silver bullets were effective against any kind of werewolf—the ones not particularly vulnerable to the metal were still getting shot, after all.
 Two of my bullets struck this one in the chest, and he crumpled backwards.
 One of them opened fire on me, a bullet hit my arm.
 I dropped my gun as an all-too-familiar burning agony began to spread from the gunshot.

 “Silver works great on vampires, too,” Mr. Clean said, still aiming at me.

 I could still move, which meant the bullet hadn’t lodged in my arm.
 I couldn’t grab my gun off the ground without getting shot, but I dashed to the left to throw his aim off, only for Clean Sr. to intercept me, clotheslining me with a meaty forearm.

-“That was easy,” he said, and punched me hard in the face.
+“That was easy.”
+He punched me hard in the face.
 He wore a ring, too.

-Even without using one of our weaknesses, i’s quite possible to knock out a vampire.
-Sue, we heal fast, but if you hit a vampire hard enough to give it a concussion, it has the same effect as on anybody else.
-And by the third punch to the head, when my vision was already blurry with blood dripping from my scalp, I blacked out.
+Even without using one of our weaknesses, it’s quite possible to knock out a vampire.
+Sure, we heal fast, but if you hit a vampire hard enough to give it a concussion, it has the same effect as on anybody else.
+By the third punch to the head, when my vision was already blurry with blood dripping from my scalp, I blacked out.

 “What’s going on?” he asked.
 “None of this is real!”